 - ¼ teaspoon Italian seasoning , optional

 - ¾ teaspoon Kosher salt , plus more to taste

 - ¼ teaspoon freshly ground pepper

-- Heat the oil in a large skillet over medium heat.
-Add the chicken and cook for 5 minutes.
-Flip and cook and additional 5-7 minutes, or until the internal temperature reaches 165°F. Remove to a plate, cover and allow to rest while sauce is cooking.
-Then slice against the grain into 1/4-inch strips when ready to serve.
+- In a large skillet, heat the oil over medium heat.
+Add the chicken and cook 5 minutes.
+Flip and cook and additional 3 to 5 minutes, or until the internal temperature reaches 165°F on a digital thermometer.
+Transfer to a plate, cover and let rest while the sauce is cooking.
+Slice against the grain into 1/4-inch strips when ready to serve.

 - Boil pasta in water mixed with salt according to package instructions.
 Drain once cooked and reserve 1/2 cup pasta water.

-- Add chicken to the sauce and then toss with hot fettuccine until coated.
-Add a Tablespoon or two of pasta water if needed to thin out.
+- Add chicken to the sauce and toss with fettuccine until coated.
+Add 1 to 2 Tablespoons pasta water if needed to thin the sauce.